josdejong/mathjs/README.md

 # math.js
 https://github.com/josdejong/mathjs

-Math.js is a JavaScript math library, compatible with the standard Math library.
+Math.js is an advanced JavaScript math library, compatible with the standard Math library.
+The library features:

-Powerful and easy to use.
+- A flexible expression parser.

-Math.js supports real and complex values, units, and matrices.
+- Support for real and complex values, units, strings, arrays, and matrices.
-It contains an extensive set of built-in functions and constants, and comes with a flexible expression parser.
+- An extensive set of built-in functions and constants.
+- Easily extensible with new functions and constants.
+- Powerful and easy to use.

 ## Install